Document Information

 • The TWR position will be the first one responsible for the ATIS.
 If the TWR is not online, then it would be APP - then CTR if APP is offline.

-• GND is authorized to post an ATIS if necessary, with the caveat that active runways can only be "suggested."
+• GND is authorized to post an ATIS if tower or higher is online with them and authorizes it.

 • You may only create a Voice ATIS for a field that YOU are providing services to.